gregoryvanko/CoreX/README.md

         this._MyServeurApp.CommonAppFolder = __dirname + "/TestCommon"
         // Chemin relatif de l'icone
         this._MyServeurApp.IconRelPath = __dirname + "/apple-icon-192x192.png"
+        // Delete function to execute when a user is deleted this._MyServeurApp.OnDeleteUser = this.TestOnDeleteUser

         // Add serveur api for FctName = Test this._MyServeurApp.AddApiFct("Test", this.TestApiCallForFctTest.bind(this), false)